 Keurig K-Mini, K-Mini Plus, and K-Slim

 The K-Mini is similar to the K15 in that it is “fill before each use” and only has the two buttons “power” and “brew.”
-The difference between the two is that the K-Mini is much more slim at less than 5 inches wide.
+The difference between the two is that the K-Mini is much slimmer at less than 5 inches wide.

-The K-Slim (pictured above) keeps the narrow width of the K-Mini and K-Mini Plus, but has a larger 46oz removable water reservoir, removable drip tray to accommodate taller mugs, and 3 cup sizes of 8, 10, and 12oz.
+The K-Slim (pictured above) keeps the narrow width of the K-Mini and K-Mini Plus but has a larger 46oz removable water reservoir, a removable drip tray to accommodate taller mugs, and 3 cup sizes of 8, 10, and 12oz.